The trade winds, they are a-blowing.

 How did they get them?
 And how will they use them?

-Another club poised to set up camp at the podium this June is the Avalanche, with a whopping five picks in first three rounds.
+Poised to set up camp at the podium this weekend is the Avalanche, with a whopping five picks in first three rounds.

 Upon his young club’s second-round playoff elimination, GM Joe Sakic vowed to be “more aggressive this year” regarding the talent he targets in free agency.